© SeeAntibes.com

 Villeneuve-Loubet is a great base for action-lovers, as well as being a starting point for many hikes and bike rides there are also a number of adventure parks in the area where you can test your head for heights by navigating the forest via ropes and bridges.
 Try Canyon Forest at the Parc Rives des Loup for courses to suit all ages.

-The Golfe de Villeneuve-Loubet has undergone recent upgrades, and has a 9-hole course, restaurant, putting green, driving range, and proshop.
-It's not the most glamorous club on the Riviera (for those see our golfing section) but it is affordable and accessible.
+The Golfe de Villeneuve-Loubet has undergone recent upgrades, and has a nine-hole course, restaurant, putting green, driving range, and proshop.
+It's not the most glamorous club on the Riviera (for those see our golfing section) but it's affordable and accessible.

 Dining in [locality]